w3c/wai-bcase/index.md

 As more retail, educational, government, social service, and personal communication activities have moved online, the business case for web accessibility is stronger than ever.

 This article defines the purpose and guides how to construct the business case for web accessibility that is appropriate and relevant to organizations of different types.
 It includes statistics, examples, and case studies to illustrate the key benefits and risks.
-Business performance and current research indicate that accessibility integration can help companies realize these benefits:
+Research indicates that integrating accessibility into businesses can help companies realize these benefits:

 -   <strong>Drive Innovation:</strong> Accessibility features in products and services often solve unanticipated problems.
 -   <strong>Enhance Your Brand:</strong> Diversity and inclusion efforts so important to business success are accelerated with a clear, well-integrated accessibility commitment.